unclemate/mcp-cosplay/README.md

 - `confidenceThreshold`: Confidence threshold for violation detection
 - `strictMode`: Enable strict mode for content checking

+## Persistent Cosplay

+Put this into your project `CLAUDE.md`

+> Please always cosplay <name>.

+Then, the role is kept always the same, even after `/compact`.

 ## 🤔 Core Concept

 The `MCP Cosplay` server acts as a "character translator" or "personality filter".
 It receives standard LLM-generated responses, then performs secondary processing based on your configured rules or character parameters, adding character-specific traits, tone words, and personality before returning the processed text.